 Establish a place for art supplies early on, that is both easily accessible and neat.
 It should include drawers or bins for washable markers, paper, clay, and anything else you feel comfortable adding as your children get older (beads, collage materials, stamps and inkpads, etc.) I don’t suppose I need to say this, but coloring books don’t exactly foster creativity; plain paper is infinitely better.
 Blocks, with their infinite possibilities, generally offer more creative play opportunities than more sophisticated building materials.
 Many four year olds can build with blocks for hours every day; it helps develop mathematical, spatial and problem-solving abilities.

 7. Make creative art play easy.

 If your child can initiate art activities without your help, he’s more likely to create art when the spirit moves him.
-The best gift we ever received was a small plastic tray for our daughter to put her paper in as she worked, but a designated cookie sheet with a rim works just as well.
+The best gift we ever received was a plastic tray for our daughter to put her paper in as she worked; a designated cookie sheet with a rim works just as well.
 (You’ll need one for each kid, and to wash them after messy projects.)
 Kids can do art with no worry, since crayon marks, glitter, play dough, etc all have a contained space.
 You still need rules (“Playdough stays on the tray”, “Mom has to supervise pouring the glitter” “We always put newspaper down when we paint”) but creative arts become more a part of your child's everyday life, as they become "his."